 Daniel C. Sneider

-Daniel C. Sneider is the associate director for research at the Walter H. Shorenstein Asia-Pacific Research Center at Stanford University.
+Daniel C. Sneider is a visiting scholar at the Walter H. Shorenstein Asia-Pacific Research Center at Stanford University.
 He currently directs the Center’s project on Nationalism and Regionalism and the Divided Memories and Reconciliation project, a three-year comparative study of the formation of historical memory in East Asia.
 His own research is focused on current U.S. foreign and national security policy in Asia and on the foreign policy of Japan and Korea.

 Sneider was named a National Asia Research Fellow by the Woodrow Wilson International Center for Scholars and the National Bureau of Asian Research in 2010.
 He is the co-editor, with Gi-Wook Shin, of History Textbooks and the Wars in Asia: Divided Memories, from Routledge, 2011.
 In addition, he is the co-editor of Cross Currents: Regionalism and Nationalism in Northeast Asia, Shorenstein APARC, distributed by Brookings Institution Press, 2007; of First Drafts of Korea: The U.S. Media and Perceptions of the Last Cold War Frontier, 2009; as well as of Does South Asia Exist?: Prospects for Regional Integration, 2010.
 Sneider’s path-breaking study “The New Asianism: Japanese Foreign Policy under the Democratic Party of Japan”appeared in the July 2011 issue of Asia Policy.
 He has also contributed to other volumes, including “Strategic Abandonment: Alliance Relations in Northeast Asia in the Post-Iraq Era” in Towards Sustainable Economic and Security Relations in East Asia: U.S. and ROK Policy Options, Korea Economic Institute, 2008.
 His writings have appeared in many publications, including the Washington Post, the New York Times, Slate, Foreign Policy, the New Republic, National Review, the Far Eastern Economic Review, the Oriental Economist, Newsweek, Time, the International Herald Tribune, the Financial Times, and Yale Global.